Jsparrow/jsparrow.github.io/docs/rules/while-to-for-each.md

 links:
 description:
     While-loops over Iterators which could be expressed with a for-loop, are transformed to an equivalent for-loop.
-tags: ["Java 5", "Loop", "Old Language Constructs"]
+tags: ["Java 5", "Loop", "Old Language Constructs", "Marker"]
 defaultConfiguration: true
 ---